2006–07 Denver Nuggets season

+Philadelphia forward Kyle Korver attempts to get past Denver forward Reggie Evans while playing the Philadelphia Sixers at the Pepsi Center.

 The 2006–07 Denver Nuggets season was the 40th season of the franchise, 31st in the National Basketball Association (NBA).
 The season is best remembered when Carmelo Anthony made headlines on December 16 when he was involved in a brawl against the Knicks, and as a result was suspended for 15 games.
 The next day, the Nuggets acquired Allen Iverson from Philadelphia.
 Anthony and the newly acquired Iverson played their first game together on January 22, 2007, in a game against Memphis.
 The Nuggets finished the year at 45–37, making the postseason for the fourth straight year.
 However, they did not make it out of the first round, losing to the eventual champion San Antonio Spurs in five games.
 Anthony and Iverson were voted to play in the 2007 NBA All-Star Game although Iverson did not play due to an injury.
 This was Anthony's first All-Star game appearance.